All About Non-Small Cell Lung Cancer

 Other Risk Factors

 Although smoking cigarettes is by far the most common and important risk factor for getting lung cancer, there are some environmental exposures that increase your risk for lung cancer as well.
-People who work with asbestos are more likely to get lung cancer; and if they smoke cigarettes too, their risk is even higher.
+People who work with asbestos are more likely to get lung cancer; and if they also smoke cigarettes, their risk is even higher.
 Asbestos is found in industries like shipbuilding, insulation/fireproofing, and asbestos mining and production.
 Other workers who may have a higher risk of lung cancer are those exposed to arsenic, chromium, nickel, vinyl chloride, hard metal dusts, talc, uranium, and gasoline and diesel exhaust fumes.